kokakarova/messaging-service-home-assignment-oct2024/README.md

 /{userId}
 ```

-- USE: retrieve _new_ messages and _all_ messages for a user.
+- USE: retrieve _new_ and _all_ messages for a user.
 - FEATURES: The endpoint is built with pagination in mind, so along with a list of messages, it will also show the
   current page, total number of pages, and total number of elements (messages).
-- REQUEST ELEMENTS: There are four variables that go with this endpoint.
+- REQUEST ELEMENTS: There are four variables that can be added to the path of this endpoint.
     1. "userId" (UUID) as a path variable - __required__
     2. "newOnly" (boolean) - __not required__.
         1. The default value is _true_, so if no value is provided from
            the client side the endpoint will serve only new messages.
-        2. To get all messages _false_ value should be provided
+        2. To get all messages, _false_ value should be provided
     ```
     /{userId}?newOnly=false
     ```